. . . recipes, cookery, food, cooking vacations

-This is one of the recipes from Mrs Susie.
-If you want to find out more about her have a look at her biography page which she has written.
-Mrs Susie specialises in Oriental cooking.
-An important first step in Oriental cooking (which I think is important) is at the end of each recipe.
+One of teh prolific contributors was Mrs Susie and this is one of her recipes.
+If you want to find out more about her have a look at her biography page which she wrote herself.
+Mrs Susie specialised in Oriental cooking and an important first step in Oriental cooking is featured at the end of each recipe.

-To find out the basic requirements for making Sushi have a look at 'A few things you need to make Sushi' under Tips,etc.
+To find out the basic requirements for making Sushi have a look at 'A few things you need to make Sushi'.

 Ingredients